 Women facing gynecologic surgery often want to avoid the large incision and long recovery associated with traditional open surgery.
-Fortunately, there are minimally invasive options for many women who need gynecologic surgery.
+Fortunately, there are minimally invasive options for many women having gynecologic surgery.

-da Vinci Surgery is another minimally invasive surgical option for many patients.
-With da Vinci, surgeons operate through a few small incisions - similar to traditional laparoscopy.
-The da Vinci System features a magnified 3D high-definition vision system and special wristed instruments that bend and rotate far greater than the human wrist.
-As a result, da Vinci enables surgeons to operate with enhanced vision, precision, dexterity and control.
+da Vinci® Multi-port Hysterectomy – With the da Vinci Surgical System, your doctor operates through a few small incisions (multi-port surgery) - similar to traditional laparoscopy.
+The da Vinci System features wristed instruments that bend and rotate far greater than the human wrist.
+The da Vinci System also features a magnified 3D high-definition vision system that allows surgeons to see key anatomy with depth and clarity.
+As a result, da Vinci enables your surgeon to operate with enhanced vision, precision, dexterity and control.

 da Vinci® Single-Site® Surgery - Your uterus can also be removed through a small incision in your belly button using da Vinci Single-Site® Surgery.
 This technology allows for virtually scarless results. da Vinci Single-Site is performed for benign (non-cancerous) conditions.